wasmer-examples/php-wcgi-starter/README.md

 $ echo '<?php print("Hello, World!"); ?>' > ./app/index.php
 ```

-You can things locally with:
+You can run things locally with:

 ```
 $ php -S app/index.php
 ```

-Or you can also use `wasmer run` to run things locally.
+Or you can also use `wasmer run`:

 ```console
 $ wasmer run . --net